All Episodes

 I am perplexed as to where this cultural zeitgeist came from that humans were the problem on the planet.

-Because if you look at like you know, traditional Judeo-Christian values, I mean, it's like right in Genesis, right?
+Because if you look at like, you know, traditional Judeo-Christian values, I mean, it's like right in Genesis, right?

 You're man and you're the master of all the other creations.

-You're you're you're the top of the food chain.
+You're the top of the food chain.

-You can name the animals, you can tend the garden.
+You can tend the garden.

-You this is for you, you're not for it, right?
+You're not for it, right?

 That's sort of like the theme right off the bat.

-Well, I think the the main thing I think about there, and I I could try to relate it to Judeo-Christian religion, but I think the main thing is that this idea.
+Well, I think the main thing I think about there, and I could try to relate it to Judeo-Christian religion, but I think the main thing is that this idea, so I think of the anti-humanism as having two core elements, and they're very related.

 But one is that human impact on nature is immoral, and two is that it's inevitably self-destructive.

-It's basically that Earth is exists in a delicate nurturing balance that's stable, sufficient, as in it gives us enough resources as long as we're not too greedy and it's safe.
+And the second part I call the delicate nurture assumption: it's basically that earth exists in a delicate nurturing balance that's stable, sufficient, as in it gives us enough resources as long as we're not too greedy and it's safe.

 And then our impact ruins it.